Namax0r/SpaceColonists/README.md

 |☠ None |

 #### **_Change Log:_** ####
+    *Version 0.4.0 "Are we there yet ?!"
+     14 September 2015
+       -Added loading screen!
+       -Added new resources (Credits and Uranium).
+       -Added new resource icons.
+       -Added resource type information to the unit cost.
+       -Added new tabs (Staff and Uranium).
+       -Merged settings tab into one drop down tab.
+       -Merged "Achievements" and "News" tabs into drop down tab.
+       -Added new achievements.
+       -Added additional text to some of the achievements.
+       -Added animated progress bar.
+       -Added new upgrades.
+       -Added new units and buildings.
+       -Added Power Requirement and Power Generation.
+       -Added new functionality : Power Balance.
+       -Added footer.
+       -Moved links from the top of the page to the footer.
+       -Changed social buttons and moved them down to the footer.
+       -Fixed issue with body width being bigger than content on mobile.
+___
     *Version 0.3.9
      8 September 2015
       -Fixed bug where player could buy the same upgrade twice.